Black Pudding with Coarse Cheese and Horseradish: a rather good recipe, it has to be said

 How to make it?

 - In a pan add some oil and throw in the black pudding;

 - The reason for keeping the skin on is that it will keep the pudding together as it fries;

 - Leave for a couple of minutes, and you’ll see it should have crisped and slightly shrunk.
 Turn it over and repeat on the other side;

 - In parallel, cube the cheese up and get that in a pan on the heat – yep it’s mini fondue time.
 Lowish heat and watch it melt.

-That it my friends.
+That is it my friends.
 Plating time for Black Pudding with Coarse Cheese and Horseradish.
 Lay the puddings on top of each other, like in the photo.
 Spoon over the melted cheese.
-Dollop some horseradish, and to do Chef thing with back of spoon to make it look nice.
+Dollop some horseradish, and do the Chef thing with the back of a spoon to make it look nice.
 From up high, sprinkle all over with some smoked paprika.
-Ta Da, finished.
-How good does that look!
+Ta Da finished.
+How good does that look?